kjwilder/lightsout/strategy.md

    *  If button 21 is on, push buttons 1 and 2.
    *  If button 22 is on, push buttons 1, 2 and 3.
    *  If button 23 is on, push buttons 2 and 3.

-   For example, if button 21 is on, push buttons 1 and 2.
+   For example, if only button 21 is on, push buttons 1 and 2.
 If buttons 21 and 22 are on, push buttons 1 and 2, and then push buttons 1, 2 and 3.
-1. Repeat step 1.
-The puzzle should now be solved!
+1. Repeat the first step.
+The puzzle will be solved.

 ## A few observations
-1. Pushing a button twice is equivalent to not pushing it at all.
-It follows that pushing a button an even number of times is equivalent to not pushing it at all, and pushing a button an odd number of times is equivalent to pushing it once.
+* Parity - Pushing a button twice has the same effect as not pushing it at all.
+  It follows that repeatedly pushing a button an even number of times is equivalent to not pushing it at all, and pushing a button an odd number of times is equivalent to pushing it once.
-2. Pushing buttons is commutative.
-That is, it doesn't matter what order buttons are pushed in, the result is the same.
+* Commutativity - Changing the order that buttons are pushed does not change the result.
 This is fairly easy to see and also not hard to prove mathematically.
-3. If follows that any sequence of button pushes produces the same result as a sequence of button 1 presses followed by button 2, 3, ..., 25 presses.
-Combining this fact with the first observation, any sequence of button presses can be reduced to a simpler sequence of button presses in which each button is pushed exactly 0 or 1 times.
+* From the commutativity property, it follows that any sequence of button pushes produces the same result as a reordered sequence in which button 1 is pushed 0 or more times followed by button 2 being pushed 0 or more times and so on until button 25 is pushed 0 or more times.
+Combining this fact with the parity observation, the result of any sequence of button pushes can be obtained by a simpler sequence in which each button is pushed exactly 0 or 1 times.

-## Winning in the fewest possible moves

-The winning strategy describe above will not generally solve a game using the fewest possible button pushes.
-Given any winning combination of button pushes, there are two stages to reducing it to a combination that has the fewest possible number of button pushes.

-### Stage 1:
-Do not push any single button more than once.
-Any button that gets pushes an even number of times shouldn't be pushed at all, and any button that gets pushed an odd number of times should be pushed exactly once.
+## Minimal solutions.

+A solution that requires the fewest possible number of button pushes will be called a **minimal solution**.
+The winning strategy described above will not generally produce a minimal solution.
+However, any winning strategy can be mapped to a set of four winning strategies with at least one of them guaranteed to be a minimal solution.

+### Find a winning strategy in which no button is pressed more than once.
+This process is described above.
+A detailed example is presented as it will be used to illustrate how to find a minimal solution.

-Here is an example to illustrate how to do this.
-CConsider the following starting position in which the 1's represent lights that are initally on, and in which the 0's represent lights that are initally off.
+Consider the following starting position in which the 1's represent lights that are initally on, and the 0's represent lights that are initally off.
 ```
 1 1 1 1 0
 1 0 0 0 1